Has it just dawned on you that your spouse may be having a midlife crisis?

 5. If You Suspect Infidelity, Confront Your Spouse

 You don’t have to put up with unacceptable behavior.
 If you think your partner is having an affair, ask.
 And remember that an affair doesn’t necessarily mean the end of your marriage.
 However, an ongoing affair causes huge destruction the longer it goes on.
 You have the right to insist that your spouse stops the cheating, and get’s into reparative marriage counseling with you.

 If you’re feeling like these 5 tips for how to save your marriage during a midlife crisis are not enough for your situation, I completely understand.
 You don’t have to struggle with your marriage crisis alone.
-Give me a call at (719) 544-2016 and I will help you determine the best plan to get your marriage back on solid ground.
+Find a seasoned couples counselor to work with.